Inspiring People across the UK

 People Powered explores the stories of international and world-class industries, ranging from aviation to football, looking at their impact on communities and local landscapes.
 In collaboration with the University of West London, Brent Museum, Redbridge Museum & Heritage Centre, the University of Hertfordshire and MIMA in Middlesbrough, the Gallery will work with an artist or filmmaker and a group of young people in each area to collect living memories and stories and make a visual response to the theme.
 A display of these stories will be held in each location across the three years, with a final show of all the stories at the Gallery when it reopens in 2023.

-Photographic Portrait Now
+Photo Portrait Now

-Photographic Portrait Now is a national Higher Education partnership programme in which the Gallery and professional photographers work with photography BA and MA students at Plymouth University, Arts University Bournemouth, UCA Farnham, London South Bank University and the University of South Wales to will create new work and exhibitions inspired by the Gallery’s Collection.
+Photo Portrait Now is a national Higher Education partnership programme in which the Gallery and professional photographers work with photography BA and MA students at Plymouth University, Arts University Bournemouth, UCA Farnham, London South Bank University and the University of South Wales to will create new work and exhibitions inspired by the Gallery’s Collection.

 Picturing History is an extensive digital learning resource will enable schools and teachers to explore the Collection for curriculum based teaching and learning.

-Supported by National Lottery Heritage Fund
+Funded by The National Lottery Heritage Fund and Art Fund